encode/django-rest-framework/docs/topics/documenting-your-api.md

         [ref]: http://example.com/activating-accounts
         """

 Note that when using viewsets the basic docstring is used for all generated views.
-To provide descriptions for each view, such as for the the list and retrieve views, use docstring sections as described in [Schemas as documentation: Examples][schemas-examples].
+To provide descriptions for each view, such as for the list and retrieve views, use docstring sections as described in [Schemas as documentation: Examples][schemas-examples].

 #### The `OPTIONS` method